h3ct0r/ChallengeAnsible01/README.md

 # ChallengeAnsible01

-Running this challenge on MacOS, with the help of: Ansible Up & Running (Lorin Hochstein) and Ansible for DevOps (Jeff Geerling).
+Running this challenge from MacOS, with the help of: Ansible Up & Running (Lorin Hochstein) and Ansible for DevOps (Jeff Geerling), an several other websites.

 ## First steps:

+- Create a new AWS instance or use Vagrant to create a new VM.
 - Install brew if not already installed
 - `brew install ansible`
+- Clone this repo!
+- `cd ChallengeAnsible01/playbooks`
+- And then run `ansible-playbook -s -v challenge_full_config.yaml`
+- Good to go!

-## And then:
+## And then what I did:

 - create a `playbook` folder to store your playbooks
 - add your hosts domains/ip to a `hosts` file